JonathanSContreras/surge/README.md

 # Agentic Network Analysis
 ## Network Exploration
 Overview:
-An agentic network tool that has pentesting capabilities, network feedback, networking mapping, vulnerability scans, exploitation tool, and a vulnerability classifier.
+An agentic network tool that has capabilities, network feedback capabilities, networking mapping, vulnerability scans, exploitation tool, and a vulnerability classifier.
+The brain of the agent will follow MITRE ATTACK strategies and workflows.

 The tools used will be:
 - OpenAI gpt-oss (free-weight LLM) (might use Claude)